akifislam/Automate-Deleting-Old-Facebook-Conversations/README.md

 Let's say they are Ms. A, Ms. B, Ms. C ... upto Ms.Y.
 - But, Unfortunately, after a few days of flirting, everyone of them cheated on him.
 - Now finally, he has got the love his life (and also his wife) ' Ms. Z '  on his 26th attempt.
-- But he doesn't want his wife to know about his previous records
+- But he doesn't want his wife to know about his previous conversations.
 - Nowadays, sometimes, his wife checks his messanger.
-So he wants to delete his all the previous messages from messanger.
+So he wants to delete his all the previous conversations from messanger.
 But is it possible to delete all those 1000+ shits manually?
 Probably, a big NO.

 So, here comes the solution, a simple few line python scripts run without requiring any kind of Facebook email, password or authentication.
 </br>